fix8mt/conjure_enum/README.md

 ```c++
 static constexpr std::array<std::tuple<std::string_view, std::string_view>, std::size_t> scoped_entries;
 ```
 This static member is generated for your type.
-It is a `std::array` of a tuple of `std::string_view` pairs.
+It is a `std::array` of a tuple of `std::string_view` pairs in enum order.
 It contains pairs of unscoped and their scoped string version.
 This array is sorted by unscoped name.
 For unscoped enums, these are identical.
 ```c++